patricknnamdi/patricknnamdi.github.io/_pages/about.md

   - /about.html
 ---

-I'm a current third year PhD Student at Harvard University studying biostatistics .
+I'm a current third year biostatistics PhD Student at Harvard University studying digital phenotyping and machine learning.

 My research focuses on learning **behavioral patterns and treatment strategies** that improve **patient recovery** after a clinical or surgical intervention.
 The methods I seek to develop leverage the use **digital phenotyping data** that has been collected from **smartphones** as part of an ongoing collaboration with the Department of Neurosurgery at the Brigham and Women’s Hospital in order to derive metrics that capture a patient’s physical activity, mobility, and pain response.

 My current goals include:
 1. Constructing **offline reinforcement learning methods** to estimate recovery strategies for surgical patients that are interpretable and quantify decision-making uncertainty